Skip to content

 Pelican

-Pelicans are a large water bird and form part of the family Pelecanidae.
-They have long beaks, allowing them to scoop up prey from both land and sea with ease.
+Pelicans are large water birds and form part of the family Pelecanidae.
+They have long beaks, allowing them to scoop up prey from both land and sea easily.

-Their most distinctive feature is their huge throat pouch which they use to drain water before swallowing their food.
+Their most distinctive feature is their huge throat pouch, which they drain water before swallowing their food.

 Also Featured In: Birds that Live in the Ocean Sydney Birds You Need to See